chauff/cse1500-web-transcripts/_lectures/security.md

 #### :bangbang: Juice Shop

-Among the [security misconfiguration challenges](https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content/part2/security-misconfiguration.html) we take a look at error handling: the task here is to find a URL that provides us with information about the server (essentially a 5XX status message).
+Among the [security misconfiguration challenges](https://pwning.owasp-juice.shop/part2/security-misconfiguration.html) we take a look at error handling: the task here is to find a URL that provides us with information about the server (essentially a 5XX status message).
 While URLs (we assume a local installation of Juice Shop) such as `http://localhost:3000/fdsfs` are handled gracefully, the REST API endpoints have issues.
 The URL `http://localhost:3000/rest/` will return a status code 500 with important information bout the Express version that is being run on the server-side.
 This information in turn can be used by a malicious user to track down security vulnerabilities of this particular Express version.
 The proper way to deal with such server-side errors is to show a customized error message that does not reveal unnecessary information about the server.

 #### How to avoid it

 Install the latest stable version of Node.js and Express.
 Install security updates.
 Rely on [`npm audit`](https://docs.npmjs.com/auditing-package-dependencies-for-security-vulnerabilities) (and then `npm audit fix`) to assess and fix your dependencies' security issues.

-[RetireJS](https://github.com/RetireJS/retire.js) is another tool to detect outdated JavaScript libraries.
-It does not fix anything but lists vulnerabilities with greater detail than `npm audit`.

 A popular package to secure Express-based applications is [Helmet](https://www.npmjs.com/package/helmet).
 It acts as middleware in Express applications and sets HTTP headers according to best security practices.